SQL: A Complete Guide

 Normalization

 Normalization reduces data duplication by organizing data into separate, related tables.
+There are several levels (normal forms), each building on the previous:

 Before normalization (denormalized):